shahid4003/moorhouse/src/data/pages/services.md

       decision.
 That's why we want to ensure that you are completely satisfied with the end result of our work.
     showList: true
+    list:
+      - item: Skilled and experienced team of professional painters.
+      - item: Flexible scheduling to accommodate your needs.
+      - item: High-quality eco-friendly paint options available.
+      - item: Competitive and affordable pricing for all services.
+      - item: Commitment to exceptional customer satisfaction.
 ---